mdnogueira/azure-docs.pt-pt/articles/hdinsight/hdinsight-troubleshoot-hive.md

 - [Ligar a um cluster do HDInsight através de SSH](hdinsight-hadoop-linux-use-ssh-unix.md)

-## <a name="how-do-i-launch-the-hive-shell-with-specific-configurations-on-a-cluster"></a>Como iniciar a shell do Hive com as configurações específicas num cluster
+## <a name="how-do-i-launch-the-hive-shell-with-specific-configurations-on-a-cluster"></a>Como iniciar a shell do Hive com as configurações específicas num cluster?

 ### <a name="resolution-steps"></a>Passos de resolução